ivpusic/golog/README.md

     "field2": "value"
   })

   // Calling copy will make new instance of logger,
   // but with all values copied from original logger.
   // After copy loggers are independent instances. logger = logger.Copy().SetContext(golog.Ctx{
     "field1": 123,
     "field2": "value"
   })

   logger.Debug("message")
 }
 ```

+#### Update Context

+If you have some new value which you would like to have in all next logs for logger, you can use `AddContextKey` function to append single key/value pair to logger context.

 ### Attaching data
 You can attach data to log.
 Be aware that your appender have to support this.
 Appender will be able to access passed data using ``Data`` member of ``golog.Log`` type.
 First argument of logging method is string which is actual log message, and other parameters are data which can be optionally attached to log.